Linux bc command

 Description

-bc is a language that supports arbitrary-precision numbers, meaning that it delivers accurate results regardless of how large (or very small) the numbers are.
+bc is a language that supports arbitrary-precision numbers, meaning that it delivers accurate results regardless of how large (or small) the numbers are.

 It has an interactive mode, accepting input from the terminal and providing calculations on request.
 As a language, its syntax is similar to the C programming language.
 A standard math library is available using a command line option.
 If requested, the math library is defined before processing any files.